Jerome226-Archive/SuperPack/README.md

 # superpack

-imagine not playing superpack
-imagine playing a pack that isnt a thing yet
+Superpack is a 1.16 progression pack with a focus on Create.